If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 After lunch, we continued hiking for another two hours or so through vast fields of green, passing by scattered stone houses and herds of alpacas.

 Our campsite was located in a place called Upis for the night and we arrived just in time to take some photos of a flowing river with the almighty Ausangate peak in the backdrop!
-There are also hot springs here if you wish to take a hot dip.

 Dinner was served shortly after sunset, which was absolutely delicious, and then the porters offered us hot water bottles to take inside our tents for extra warmth during the night.
-Safe to say that day 1 of 7 was off to a great start!

 DAY 2